kopia/kopia/site/content/docs/Advanced/Storage Tiers/_index.md

 * 'cold' storage is less expensive to store, more expensive to access, and sometimes has less redundancy than hot storage;
 * and 'archive' storage is the least expensive to store, the most expensive to access, often has less redundancy than both hot and cold storage, and most of the time provides access to your files with a delay of several hours (i.e., you cannot instantly download your files).

-The most famous example of archive storage is Amazon Glacier (now called Amazon Glacier Deep Archive).

 Some storage classes also have a minimum data retention policy, meaning that they charge you the full price for their whole retention period (e.g. 90 days) even if you delete files before the retention period has ended.
 This retention policy is typically with cold and archive storage, but some hot storage also have such policies.
 For example, Wasabi has a 90-day retention policy (at the time of this writing).

-> PRO TIP: Kopia works without issue with all storage classes that provide instant access to your files.
-If you are not downloading or [testing](../consistency/) your snapshots regularly, you will likely save money by using Kopia with some sort of cold storage class.
-You can also use Kopia with archive storage classes, but [some Kopia features will not work](#using-archive-storage-with-delayed-access): Kopia is not designed for storage classes that do not provide instant access, and it is not recommended for most users because delayed access can cause complications.
-If you really want to use archive storage with Kopia, consider using Google Cloud Storage's Archive storage class -- it is more expensive than Amazon Glacier Deep Archive but still very cheap to store ($0.0012 per GB at the time of this writing) and provides instant access to your files; but remember that, like other archive storage, costs are high for accessing files in Google Cloud Storage's Archive storage class.
+The most famous example of archive storage is Amazon Glacier (now called Amazon Glacier Deep Archive).

+Kopia works without issue with all storage classes that provide **instant access** to your files, namely hot or cold storage.
+Kopia will **not** work with archive storage classes that provide *delayed* access to your files, such as Amazon Glacier Deep Archive.
+If

+> PRO TIP: If you are not downloading or [testing](../consistency/) your snapshots regularly, you may save money by using Kopia with some sort of cold storage class.

 By default, Kopia stores all snapshots using whatever is the standard storage class for your cloud provider; often, that is hot storage.
 If you want to change storage classes, one way is to create 'lifecycle' rules from within your cloud provider account.
 This lifecycle rules feature allows you to automatically move snapshots to different storage classes directly from within your bucket.
 This approach is independent from Kopia; Kopia does not manage lifecycle rules for you, you have to do it from within your cloud provider account.